Protocol Revenue

 Protocol revenue connects to $LOCK holders through the revenue share mechanism (see Tokenomics & Utility):

-Four-sided value accrual:
+Five-sided value accrual:

-2. Passive yield — LST staking earns on idle reserves regardless of trading activity
+4. Passive yield — LST staking earns on idle reserves regardless of trading activity

-3. Supply reduction — Launch burns permanently reduce circulating $LOCK
+5. Supply reduction — Launch burns permanently reduce circulating $LOCK

-All three mechanisms strengthen as platform adoption grows.
+All mechanisms strengthen as platform adoption grows.

 Comparison to Peers